Annapurna Base Camp Trek

-Annapurna Base Camp Trek at Nayapul is the start of the trek.
-You will venture through changing countryside, up hills, down through river beds, into oak forests and through fascinating Gurung villages.
-In fact, we can confidently predict that you will be awestruck on the Annapurna circuit by dramatic snow-capped mountains, picturesque valleys and the spectacular natural ampitheatre lying between Annapurna South, Fang, Annapurna I and III, Gangapurna, Glacier Dome and Machhapuchre.
-A popular camp site, you will have the option to camp here under the starlit night sky or move on to alternative overnight accommodation.
-The Annapurna trek is truly amazing.
+The Annapurna Base Camp Trek starts at Nayapul.
+From here, you will venture through changing countryside, up hills, through river beds, oak forests and fascinating Gurung villages.
+In fact, we think you’ll be blown away by what you see along the way, as much as the snow-capped mountains themselves!
+Find picturesque valleys and the spectacular natural amphitheatre lying between Annapurna South, Fang, Annapurna I and III, Gangapurna, Glacier Dome and into Machhapuchre.
+Here you can choose either to camp under the starlit night sky or move on to alternative overnight accommodation.